 Furthermore, there is always the possibility of additional congestion due to neighboring workloads at busy times that impact an organizations’ applications, which again is not in their control.
 Open-source tools have limitations in performing these types of assessments because they lack realism in the network traffic they simulate, do not offer thorough reporting and visualization, can be cumbersome to access, and may come with their own security risks.

-In this sequel to our earlier post about proactive performance and security assessment in public clouds, we will share two video demonstrations showing how CyberFlood can help measure the bandwidth and latency in AWS inter-VPC scenarios in a single region.
+In this sequel to our, we will share two video demonstrations showing how CyberFlood can help measure the bandwidth and latency in AWS inter-VPC scenarios in a single region.

 Inter-VPC back-to-back baseline assessment